 theme properties.
 For your width and height, make sure to enter a valid CSS length attribute (

-You also have the option to email a report based on a dashboard at a recurring interval.
+You also have the option to email reports based on a dashboard at recurring intervals.
 You can do this under the “Reports” tab in the dashboard settings:

-You can configure a set of email addresses to receive a PDF report of the dashboard at a regular interval.
-Choose a time of day and the days of the week to send the report, and you can also configure the subject and message of the email.
+You can configure up to 10 recurring reports, each containing a set of email addresses to receive a PDF report of the dashboard at a regular interval.
+Each report allows you to individually choose a time of day and the days of the week to send the reports, and also the subject and message of the emails.

 A non-recurring report is a one-time report of the current dashboard view - this includes the currently selected theme and time of the dashboard.
 You can request a report by clicking “Generate Report” in the dashboard popup settings: